Structure of Cotton Fiber

 Cuticle

-• The cuticle is the very outside layer or skin of the cotton fiber.
+• The cuticle is the very outer layer or skin of the cotton fiber.

 • It is composed of a waxy layer only a few molecules thick.

-• This way layer protects the rest of the fiber against chemical and other degrading agents.
+• This outer layer protects the rest of the fiber against chemicals and other degrading agents.

 Primary Cell Wall

-• This is immediately underneath the cuticle and is about 200 nm thick.
+• It is immediately underneath the cuticle and is about 200 nm thick.

 • It is composed of very fine threads of cellulose, called fibrils, which are about 20 nm thick.